No Disaster Relief For The Victims Of GPS Logging!

 Naturally, the companies involved in this destruction an area supposedly protected by an agreement between the ITTO (International Tropical Timber Organisation), the Sarawak Government and NGOs who have funded the project through voluntary donations, have proven to have links to powerful timber barons.

-When Sarawak Report enquired of the Swiss Bruno Manser Fund about the Forest Department’s latest bid to cancel the protected area (funded largely by them) they confirmed they had been given no warning.
+When Sarawak Report enquired whether European partners were aware about the Forest Department’s latest bid to cancel the protected area (funded largely by them) it was clear they had been given no warning of the decision.
+So nothing new there.

 Back down stream, the residents of Long Panai are well aware that the forest clearances and increasingly hot weather that is bringing storms are behind their problems.
 This is the 7th such flood the village has experienced over the last year.